aljanaki/Symbolic_Corpus_Of_Ukrainian_Folk_Music/docs/index.rst

 *Inna Lisniaka, Anna Aljanaki, and Liudmyla Efremova.
 (2024) A corpus of Ukrainian folk songs from Podillia.*

 * Check out the :doc:`metadata` section for information on how the metadata is organized.
-* Section :doc:`musicXML` contains information on symbolic music
+* Section :doc:`musicxml` contains information on symbolic music
 * Section :doc:`lyrics` contains song texts in .txt format (Unicode-encoded).